mehdipourfar/webp-server/README.md

 * `max_uploaded_image_size`: Maximum size of accepted uploaded images in Megabytes.

+* `debug`: When set to `true` `/image/` API does not check if width, height, and quality are included in `valid_image_sizes` and `valid_image_qualities`.
+It can be useful when you are developing your frontend applications and you are not yet sure which sizes and qualities you want.
+But do not set it to `true` on production server.

 ## Backend APIs
 * `/upload/  [Method: POST]`: Accepts image in multipart/form-data format with a field name of `image_file`.
 You should also pass the `Token` previously set in your configuration file as a header.
 All responses are in JSON format.
 If request is successful, you will get `200` status code with such body: `{"image_id": "lulRDHbMg"}` (Note that `image_id` length can vary from 9 to 12).
 Otherwise, depending on the error, you will get `4xx` or `5xx` status code with a body like this: `{"error": "reason of error"}`.